ALA Research Initiatives

 American Library Association Surveys/ Reports

 Studies show that libraries are vital digital hubs that provide access to public access technologies and digital content.
 Millions of people use those technologies for education, employment, civic engagement and health purposes and to enhance their digital literacy skills.
-The Institute of Museum and Library Services-funded study conducts a national survey of public libraries that explores the digital inclusion roles of public libraries in key areas.
+The Institute of Museum and Library Services-funded study conducted a national survey of public libraries that explores the digital inclusion roles of public libraries in key areas.
+Find out more!

 COSLA Survey (.pdf)